From Undecidability of Non-Triviality and Finiteness to Undecidability of Learnability: Undecidability of Learnability

+Next, we show undecidability results for teacher-learner interactions.
 Before coming to the teaching dimension itself, we discuss a different problem in teaching.
 Namely, we ask whether, given a function that can be taught to a learner by a teacher using finitely many examples, we can always prove that this is the case.
 The answer will turn out to be no, in general.

-For this and the next subsection, we take $F$ and $\varphi$ as in Subsection \ref{SbSctGoedelUndecidableVCDim}.
+Take $F$ and $\varphi$ as in Subsection \ref{SbSctGoedelUndecidableNontrivialityFiniteness}.
 We consider the class of threshold functions on $\IN$ and allow for the possibility of a ``threshold at infinity.''
-I.e., we consider
+That is, we consider

 where we use the convention $\operatorname{sgn}(x) = $.
 Note that $\mathcal{F}_{\textrm{step}}$ consists of computable functions and is a computable class in the sense introduced in Definition \ref{DffComputableFunctionClass}.